On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Problem Setup

-In practical settings, the posterior $\pi(\theta|\nX)$ typically cannot be easily computed, and DM's are often led to restrictive modeling choices such as assuming the likelihood function has a conjugate prior.
-Indeed, one might argue that this is a predominant reason Bayesian methods are not widely used in operations research and engineering.
-Nonetheless, incorporating non-conjugate priors and complicated likelihood functions is critical for realizing the full utility of decision-theoretic Bayesian methods - however this entails the use of computational approximations.
+In practical settings, the posterior $\Pi(\theta|\nX)$ typically cannot be easily computed, and decision makers are often led to restrictive modeling choices such as assuming the likelihood function has a conjugate prior.
+Nonetheless, incorporating non-conjugate priors and complicated hierarchical models is critical for realizing the full utility of decision-theoretic Bayesian methods - however this entails the use of computational approximations.
+Therefore, in the next paragraph we introduce a {{framework}} from which can be extracted computational methods for approximately computing and optimizing posterior decision risk.